 One of the first steps of wedding planning is crafting your guest list.
-While you may think it’s a piece of cake, it can actually get pretty tricky - especially if you want to host a more intimate affair.
+While you may think it’s a piece of cake, it can actually get pretty tricky—especially if you want to host a micro wedding.
 If you need to scale back your guest list we’ve got a few pro tips and tricks for you.

 Here’s how to scale back the guest list for your wedding.